-2.4 Continue the development of District's geographic information system Mike Wegley In Progress Ongoing process as capital replacement and new infrastructure occur.
+2.3 Develop and implement an asset management plan.
+Mike Wegley/ James Derbin In Progress O&M continues to collect asset data and location information as discovered.
+Refining interoperability between CAD, GIS, CMMS and accounting software and data for development of an asset management plan and program.
+Staff has begun evaluating new CMMS programs.
+2017 2.4 Continue the development of District's geographic information system Mike Wegley In Progress Ongoing process as capital replacement and new infrastructure occur.
 Refining data for use with CAD, CMMS, accounting and asset management.
 2017 2.5 Continue the development of the CMMS System.
-Mike Wegley/ James Derbin In Progress Plans for upgrading the CMMS system to Server will be planned for and evaluated once the Applications Systems Analyst staff position is filled. significant upgrades in 2017 2.6 Leak audit and detection.
-James Derbin In Progress Staff is working with Aquarius Spectrum on developing a pilot leak monitoring program.
-2017 3.0 Fiscal Planning 1 3.1 Five-year financial plan and rate study.
-Kelly Cadiente Not- Started Will go out for RFP in July 2017.
-2018 or as needed 3.2 Regular financial updates to policymakers and managers.
+Mike Wegley/ James Derbin In Progress The Applications Systems Analyst staff position is filled and staff has begun evaluating new CMMS programs.
+2017 2.6 Leak audit and detection.
+James Derbin In Progress Staff has implemented a pilot leak detection program with Aquarius Spectrum.
+Staff still needs to work on confirming metering between the Ord/Marina systems to firm up water loss information.
+2017 3.0 Fiscal Planning 3.1 Five-year financial plan and rate study.
+Kelly Cadiente Not-Started Will go out for RFP in July 2017 for water, wastewater, and recycled water rates.
+Also, the master planning efforts will provide a financial plan for new capacity projects.
+July 1, 2018

+3.2 Regular financial updates to policymakers and managers.
 Kelly Cadiente In Progress Financial updates are currently provided on a quarterly basis.
 By end of FY 2017 updates will be provided on a monthly basis.
 Annually.
 By end of FY 2017 they will be provided monthly.
 3.3 Best accounting practices.
-Kelly Cadiente In Progress Investment, Debt, and Reserve Policies have been updated in FY 2015-2016.
-2017 3.4 Close and audit financial statements in a timely manner.
-Kelly Cadiente Ongoing Annually 3.5 Obtain the Certificate of Achievement in Financial Reporting annually from the Government Finance Officers Association.
+Kelly Cadiente Completed Investment, Debt, and Reserve Policies have been updated in FY 2015- 2016.
+Annually review 3.4 Close and audit financial statements in a timely manner.
+Kelly Cadiente Completed Annually review 3.5 Obtain the Certificate of Achievement in Financial Reporting annually from the Government Finance Officers Association.
 Kelly Cadiente Ongoing Annually 3.6 Fiscal reserves management for the maintenance/ replacement/ expansion of the District's infrastructure.
-Kelly Cadiente In Progress Reserve Policy was updated in FY 2015-2016 which established more reserve funds for tracking and planning purposes.
-2017
+Kelly Cadiente Completed Reserve Policy was updated in FY 2015-2016 which established more reserve funds for tracking and planning purposes.
+Annually review 4.0 Strategic Partners and Public I Affairs 4.1 Develop a Strategic Communications Plan and Communicate with our strategic partners.
+Jean Premutati Completed Runyon, Saltzman Einhorn (RSE) was hired.
+RSE conducted materials audit, customer and stakeholder surveys, press releases, and completed a communication and technology plan.
+Staff regularly communicates with our strategic partners through social media, website, press releases, and mailers/letters.
+Annually review 4.2 Adopt a plan for technology use in public affairs.
+Jean Premutati Completed RSE has completed a technology plan and the District regularly communicates with our strategic partners through social media.
+Annually review